How to Tell Your Story in Crowdfunding

 3. Includes Clear Goals

-We, the reader, want to know what you want to achieve and how we can help you get there.
+We, the readers, want to know what you want to achieve and how we can help you get there.
 Your story should clearly outline your crowdfunding campaign goals.
 We know you want to raise money, but what else?
 How will the project help you reach your goals?
 How will it support the community?
 Share the impact your crowdfunding campaign will have.
 And don’t forget to ask for our help.
 A big goal of your crowdfunding campaign page is to ask for money and support.

 4. Uses the Power of Images